 What is restitution?

-The purpose of restitution is to make the victim whole by compensating “economic loss,” which has been defined by law as any loss incurred by a person as a result as a result of the commission of an offense.1
+The purpose of restitution is to make the victim whole by compensating victims for their “economic loss,” defined as any loss incurred by a person as a result as a result of the commission of an offense.1

 How is restitution determined?

 Generally speaking, the court determines restitution.
-Restitution order equals “… full amount of the economic loss as determined by the court and in the manner as determined by the court…”2 The Mandatory Victim Restitution Act, demands mandatory restitution “to each victim in the full amount of each victim’s losses as determined by the court and without consideration of the economic circumstances of the defendant.”3 According to law, the victims views shall be considered.4
+Restitution equals the “… full amount of the economic loss as determined by the court and in the manner as determined by the court…”2 The Mandatory Victim Restitution Act, requires mandatory restitution “to each victim in the full amount of each victim’s losses as determined by the court and without consideration of the economic circumstances of the defendant.”3 The victims views shall be considered.4

 Economic Loss